callstack/repack/ARCHITECTURE.md

 1. Merge `DEFAULT_FALLBACK` with provided `fallback` values.
 2. If CLI options in `process.env` are missing, return merged object from 1.
-3. If CLI options are provided and the command is `(webpack-)bundle`, return values based on CLI options (some fields might use values from merged object from 1.).
+3. If CLI options are provided, and the command is `(webpack-)bundle`, return values based on CLI options (some fields might use values from merged object from 1.).
-4. If CLI options are provided and the command is `(webpack-)start`, return values from merged object from 1. and `devServer` configuration object based on the CLI options.
+4. If CLI options are provided, and the command is `(webpack-)start`, return values from merged object from 1. and `devServer` configuration object based on the CLI options.

 Please note that it's possible not to use `parseCliOptions` at all and hard code all the necessary